jifox/nautobot-app-livedata/docs/dev/dev_environment.md

 - `compose_dir`: the full path to a directory containing the project compose files
 - `compose_files`: a list of compose files applied in order (see [Multiple Compose files](https://docs.docker.com/compose/extends/#multiple-compose-files) for more information)

 Using **Invoke** these configuration options can be overridden using [several methods](https://docs.pyinvoke.org/en/stable/concepts/configuration.html).
-Perhaps the simplest is setting an environment variable `INVOKE_LIVEDATA_VARIABLE_NAME` where `VARIABLE_NAME` is the variable you are trying to override.
+Perhaps the simplest is setting an environment variable `INVOKE_NAUTOBOT_APP_LIVEDATA_VARIABLE_NAME` where `VARIABLE_NAME` is the variable you are trying to override.
 The only exception is `compose_files`, because it is a list it must be overridden in a YAML file.
 There is an example `invoke.yml` (`invoke.example.yml`) in this directory which can be used as a starting point.

 ### Docker Development Environment